mpalash/aliakbarmehta/content/museum-of-impossible-forms.md

 layout: layouts/content.njk
 tags:
   - curatorial project
+  - ongoing project
 pubdate: December 9, 2016 12:00 AM
 unlisted: "false"
 hero: /static/img-d/m-if-poster.jpg
 summary: >-
-  I’m a co-founder of the **[Museum of Impossible Forms](https://museumofimpossibleforms.org/)** – an anti-racist, queer feminist cultural centre – located in Kontula, Helsinki.In 2018, I was appointed its co-Artistic Director along with Marianne Savallampi, for a period of two years, from 2019-2020.
+  I’m a founding member of the **[Museum of Impossible Forms](https://museumofimpossibleforms.org/)** – an anti-racist, queer feminist cultural centre – located in Kontula, Helsinki.
+In 2018, I was appointed its co-Artistic Director along with Marianne Savallampi, for a period of two years, from 2019-2020.